 100% refund for cancellations within 24 hours of tour experience

-This is an essential Borghese Gallery and Gardens tour for anyone who is interested in 17th-century architecture and landscaping.
+This is a the perfect Borghese Gallery and Gardens tour for anyone who is interested in 17th-century architecture and landscaping and wants a private experience!

 The Borghese Gallery is homed inside the Villa Borghese Princiana, a party villa built by Scipione Borghese, an Italian Cardinal and patron of the arts.